Sebastian Koch: Film and television

 The biographical romantic drama film The Danish Girl by Academy Award winner Tom Hooper (The King's Speech) is about one of the first known recipients of sex reassignment surgery.
 Koch portrays Kurt Warnekros, a doctor at the Dresden Municipal Women's Clinic, who was one of the first to carry out such operations.
 The cast furthermore includes Eddie Redmayne and Alicia Vikander.

 Subsequently, Koch filmed Fog in August (by director Kai Wessel), the first feature film to address the Nazis' euthanasia program and the hospital's staunch Nazi chief physician Werner Veithausen's (played by Koch) way of dealing with the issue.

 Eventually, in 2015, Koch began shooting the fifth season of the Showtime series Homeland about bipolar CIA Officer Carrie Mathison (Claire Danes).
 After leaving the CIA, Carrie now works for German billionaire Otto Düring (Koch), a philanthropist who uses the money his family made through affiliation with the Nazis to help struggling people around the world, including in volatile regions of the Middle East.
 Düring hires her to be his head of security in Berlin.

 In 2016, he collaborated again with director Florian Henckel von Donnersmarck for the feature film Never Look Away, produced by Wiedemann & Berg and Walt Disney.
 The subject of the drama is the life of an artist, loosely based on the biography of Gerhard Richter.
-Sebastian starrs alongside Tom Schilling, Paula Beer, Saskia Rosendahl, Oliver Masucci and Ina Weisse.
+Koch stars alongside Tom Schilling, Paula Beer, Saskia Rosendahl, Oliver Masucci and Ina Weisse.
 Never Look Away was submitted as the German entry for the 2019 Academy Awards and was ultimately nominated by the Academy of Motion Picture Arts and Sciences in the categories of "Best Foreign Language Film" and "Best Cinematography".
-Sebastian Koch also won the Bambi award for "Best Actor National" in Never Look Away in 2018.
+Koch also won the Bambi award for "Best Actor National" in Never Look Away in 2018.

 In 2020, Koch starred in the German-Canadian television series The Defeated by Måns Mårlind.
-In the thriller series Your Honor (German title Euer Ehren), a German-Austrian adaptation of the Israeli series Kvodo, which aired in April 2022, Koch embodies a incorruptible judge who violates his moral principles and breaks with law and order driven by the infinite love for his son and the concern for his son's life.
+In the thriller series Your Honor (German title Euer_Ehren_(Fernsehserie)), a German-Austrian adaptation of the Israeli series Kvodo, which aired in April 2022, Koch embodies a incorruptible judge who violates his moral principles and breaks with law and order driven by the infinite love for his son and the concern for his son's life.

+In 2023 he appeared in the role of Claus von Amsberg, the prince consort of Queen Beatrix, for the Dutch series Máxima Máxima_(TV_series).

-Sebastian Koch is a member of the Academy of Motion Picture Arts and Sciences, which awards the Oscar.
+Koch is a member of the Academy of Motion Picture Arts and Sciences, which awards the Oscar.

-In addition to his acting work, he regularly delights audiences with symphonic-scenic readings, including Paradise with violinist Daniel Hope, Dream Story with the Hubert Nuss Jazz Quartet and The Kreutzer Sonata after L. Tolstoy, which Sebastian Koch dramaturgically adapted and conceived as a stage play with piano and violin.
+In addition to his acting work, he also does symphonic-scenic readings, including Paradise with violinist Daniel Hope, Dream Story with the Hubert Nuss Jazz Quartet and The Kreutzer Sonata after Leo Tolstoy, which Koch dramaturgically adapted and conceived as a stage play with piano and violin.